wizcamp/wizcamp-realms-demo/session-guides/SESSION-10-instruction.md

 **By the end of Session 10, students will be able to:**

-1. **Define version control** as a system for tracking file changes over time and describe common development challenges it solves
+1. **Define version control** as a system for tracking file changes over time and describe development challenges it solves (lost work, breaking changes, collaboration conflicts)
-2. **Identify key version control terminology** including repository, commit, branch, and push
-3. **Explain Git's role** as the most popular version control system used by developers worldwide
-4. **Demonstrate repository setup** by disconnecting from starter repos and establishing personal project ownership
-5. **Execute the Git workflow** using add, commit, and push commands to save and share changes
+2. **Execute the Git workflow** using add, commit, and push commands to save and share code changes
+3. **Distinguish between Git and GitHub** as local version control tool versus remote hosting platform
-6. **Write meaningful commit messages** that describe changes clearly and concisely
+4. **Write meaningful commit messages** using the type(scope): description convention for readable project history
-7. **Configure GitHub authentication** using the GitHub CLI for secure repository access
-8. **Define CI/CD concepts** and explain the role of automation in modern development workflows
-9. **Explain GitHub Actions** as GitHub's automation platform for running workflows
-10. **Configure GitHub Pages** to host static websites from repository content
-11. **Navigate GitHub interface** including repository settings, Actions tab, and Pages configuration
+5. **Explain CI/CD automation** and how it transforms development workflows through continuous integration and deployment
-12. **Implement automated deployment** using GitHub Actions and understand how workflows manage build and release steps
+6. **Implement automated deployment** using pre-configured GitHub Actions and GitHub Pages to publish React applications
-13. **Verify deployment success** by testing live applications and monitoring build processes
+7. **Monitor deployment processes** through GitHub's Actions tab and verify successful builds
+8. **Establish project ownership** by creating personal repositories and configuring deployment settings
-14. **Share deployed applications** using public URLs and describe the full deployment lifecycle from push to live site
+9. **Share live applications** using public URLs and test functionality across different environments

 ## Instruction

 **Instructor introduces key concepts students need to succeed:**

 1. **Version Control Philosophy** - Define version control as essential infrastructure for software development, emphasizing safety, collaboration, and history tracking
+2. **Git Workflow Fundamentals** - Demonstrate the add, commit, push cycle as the foundation of version control workflows
-2. **Git vs GitHub Distinction** - Explain Git as the version control tool and GitHub as the cloud-based hosting platform.
+3. **Git vs GitHub Distinction** - Explain Git as the version control tool and GitHub as the cloud-based hosting platform.
 Clarify how local repositories (in Codespaces) sync with remote repositories (on GitHub) via push/pull operations
-3. **Repository Ownership** - Guide students through disconnecting from starter repos and creating personal repositories for project ownership
-4. **Git Workflow Fundamentals** - Demonstrate the add, commit, push cycle as the foundation of version control workflows
-5. **Commit Message Structure** - Teach students the type(scope): description format for professional commit messages.
-Reinforce how this improves collaboration, history tracking, and automated tooling
+4. **Commit Message Convention** - Introduce students to a common commit message format: type(scope): description.
+Explain that while commit messages can be any string, this convention improves collaboration, history tracking, and automated tooling
-6. **Authentication Setup** - Show GitHub CLI authentication for secure repository access
-7. **CI/CD Introduction** - Explain automated processes as modern development practice for efficiency and reliability
+5. **CI/CD Introduction** - Explain automated processes as modern development practice for efficiency and reliability
-8. **GitHub Pages Configuration** - Set up free static site hosting with automated deployment integration
-9. **GitHub Actions Overview** - Describe GitHub's automation platform and its role in deployment workflows
+6. **GitHub Actions Overview** - Describe GitHub's automation platform and its role in deployment workflows
-10. **Deployment Verification** - Guide students through testing and monitoring deployment processes
-11. **Project Configuration** - Review build settings and environment variables for deployment compatibility
+7. **GitHub Pages Configuration** - Set up free static site hosting with automated deployment integration
-12. **Let's Go Live!** - Launch the hands-on mission to publish student games to the internet using professional development workflows
+8. **Let's Go Live!** - Launch the hands-on mission to publish student games to the internet using professional development workflows
+9. **Repository Ownership** - Guide students through disconnecting from starter repos and creating personal repositories for project ownership

 ---